 After the Standy addition, the ROKKR went 4-1 over their next five games.
 Things looked bright, but Minnesota have yet to surpass a 3-2 record in either Stage Major and now sit at a completely balanced 7-7 on the season.
 The road might look easier, but there are still obstacles.

-And, in a Dexerto interview, Lamar ‘Accuracy’ Abedi revealed that he wants the road to be obstructed.
+And, in a Dexerto interview, Lamar ‘Accuracy’ Abedi revealed that he the road to be obstructed.
 Speaking on the level of play in their Call of Duty League group for Stage 3, the veteran AR elaborated on why he doesn’t want comfortable competition.

 In Stage 3, the ROKKR are in Group A alongside the reigning CDL 2020 Champion Dallas Empire, reigning Stage 2 Champion Toronto Ultra and two revamped, high-ceiling teams in the Florida Mutineers and Paris Legion.